Add New Scenario

 • Pedestrian Level Wind – 8 AI credits

 • Thermal Comfort cost an additional 4 AI credits for 2 seasons or 8 AI credits for 4 seasons.
-Thermal Comfort must be added as a complimentary analysis onto a Pedestrian Level Wind simulation.
+Thermal Comfort must be added as a complementary analysis onto a Pedestrian Level Wind simulation.

 CFD simulations: